 6.7 The bus network within Wyre Forest District has a number of shortcomings, including poor reliability due to congestion, limited and irregular services to the District's rural areas, and poor interchange with Kidderminster Rail Station.
 Although a new bus station has been provided within Kidderminster Town Centre, only a limited number of services use this facility, with most services operating from bus stops on Exchange Street.
-The Council will support measures to improve public transport within and between the three main towns and also the rural areas of the District.
+The Council will support measures to improve public transport within and between the three main towns and measures which provide improved bus connectivity between the three towns and the rural areas of the District.
 Although car ownership is high within the rural areas, access to a car is not universal and groups such as the young, the elderly and the disabled are particularly dependant on public transport to access services and facilities.